-The "data" bytes contain the respective value for each enabled channel, in the order channel 0 and then channel 1.
+The "data" bytes contain the respective value for each enabled channel, in the order channel 0, and then channel 1.
 If a channel is disabled, its data will not be present in the message.
 If neither of the channels are enabled, the data message is not sent.

-If two channels are enabled and, during one measurement, one channel cannot get a valid measurement data, while the other can, then the data of the invalid channel is replaced by the special value 0xFFFF.
-A technical alarm message will detail the cause of error.
+If two channels are enabled, and, during one measurement, one channel cannot get a valid measurement data, while the other can, then the data of the invalid channel is replaced by the special value 0xFFFF.
+The cause of the error is indicated in a technical alarm message.
 The IIoT platform should filter these out as invalid measurement points.